Anomalous Andreev interferometer: Study of an anomalous Josephson junction coupled to a normal wire: Acknowledgements

-\paragraph{Acknowledgements.-} This work was partially funded by the Spanish Ministerio de Ciencia, Innovación y Universidades (MICINN) through Project FIS2017-82804-P and EU’s Horizon 2020 research and innovation program under Grant Agreement No. 800923 (SUPERTED).
+This work was partially funded by the Spanish Ministerio de Ciencia, Innovación y Universidades (MICINN) through Projects FIS2017-82804-P and PID2020-114252GB-I00 (SPIRIT), and EU’s Horizon 2020 research and innovation program under Grant Agreement No. 800923 (SUPERTED).
+A.H. acknowledges funding by the University of the Basque Country (Project PIF20/05).

 \onecolumngrid